Hottest Products to Import From Egypt in 2023

 Exports to the US reached $2.446 billion compared to $1.618 billion, yet another significant increase of 51%.

-Egypt’s exports to the UK increased 46.2% year-on-year in 2021, with exports registered at $1.079 billion last year, compared to $738 million in 2020, taking advantage of the Egyptian-British trade agreement, signed by the two countries following Brexit.
+Egypt’s exports to the UK increased 46.2% year-on-year, taking advantage of the Egyptian-British trade agreement, signed by the two countries following Brexit.

 Egypt is famous for its highest quality cotton around the world.
 Turkey and India import cotton from Egypt in order to produce high quality products made of 100% Egyptian Cotton for the worldwide demand.